inpyjamas/renovate-config/README.md

 # @technologiestiftung/renovate-config

-sharable renovate config for all my projects.
+sharable renovate config for all our projects.

 ## Usage